-Ted Cruz’s Congressional Term Limit Proposal Protects His Own Job, But Sure Made Him Popular For A Minute [Opinion]
+Ted Cruz’s Congressional Term Limit Proposal Protects His Own Job, But It Sure Made Him Popular For A Minute [Opinion]

 People are calling Ted Cruz “bold” and “brave,” but what’s so bold and brave about making sure that people who come into office after you have retired are bound to term limits?
 Cruz’s amendment was cosponsored by GOP Sens.
 Deb Fischer (age 65), Ron Johnson (age 61), Thom Tillis (age 56), Marco Rubio (age 45), Mike Lee (age 45), and David Perdue (age 67).
 What’s so bold and brave about making a law that will hardly affect yourself?
 Bold and brave would be a constitutional amendment overturning the Citizens United v.
 Federal Election Commission and the Buckley v.
 Valeo Supreme Court decisions, now.

-Washington D.C. might be a “graveyard of good intentions,” as Sen. Cruz claims, but this term limit amendment that he introduced seems to be completely void of them.
+Washington, D.C., might be a “graveyard of good intentions,” as Sen. Cruz claims, but this term limit amendment that he introduced seems to be completely void of them.

 [Featured Image by Cliff Owen/AP Images]